Meet the startup that helped Microsoft build the world of Flight Simulator – TechCrunch

 And though Blackshark found its start in the gaming field — and while it is working on this with Microsoft and Asobo Studios — it’s actually not focused on gaming but instead on things like autonomous driving and geographical analysis.
 Putz noted that another good example for this is Unreal Engine, which started as a game engine and is now everywhere.

-“For me, having been in games industry for a long time, it’s so encouraging to see, because when you develop games, you know how groundbreaking the technology is compared to other industries,” said Putz.
+“For me, having been in the games industry for a long time, it’s so encouraging to see, because when you develop games, you know how groundbreaking the technology is compared to other industries,” said Putz.
 “And when you look at simulators, from military simulators or industrial simulators, they always kind of look like shit compared to what we have in driving games.
 And the time has come that the game technologies are spreading out of the game stack and helping all those other industries.
 I think Blackshark is one of those examples for making this possible.”